Akraftt/IOT_Sensors/README.md

 # Computer Setup

 Any OS should work fine, but unfortunately I cannot verify this since I only use Windows 10 for this project.
 This project is focused around Visual Studio Code, since it is a very easy IDE for beginners to use.
+To start writing code the following steps below is a requirement.

 * Install the most current version of [Node JS](https://nodejs.org/en) not LTS.
 Open cmd and enter ["node -v"](https://i.imgur.com/hjv598i.png) to verify your installation.